Do you need to be paying sales tax? Find out today using our nexus calculator.

 Some states hold multiple sales tax holidays throughout the year to include various types of products, but most only have one weekend of sales tax-free shopping on certain items.
 States must enact legislation about the sales tax holiday, including how frequently it will occur.

-Why do States Have Sales Tax Holidays?
+Why Do States Have Sales Tax Holidays?

 Most shoppers view sales tax as a nuisance.
 In many areas, consumers will cross state lines to shop in areas with a local or no sales tax, meaning some retailers are missing out on potential customers and revenue.
 Sales tax holidays are designed to entice shoppers to stay local or even bring in shoppers from other areas.
 The goal is to boost sales for retailers and stimulate the local economy.
-For shoppers, the deal is often a no-brainer and an automatic discount on their shopping.
-Considering most state sales taxes range between 5-7%, that can be a noticeable savings for customers.

 However, there is some debate about the effectiveness and sustainability of sales tax holidays.
 Sure, the government misses out on revenue it could bring in from sales tax that weekend, but those tax breaks could lead to long-term revenue and growth as they stimulate spending and act as a jolt to the local economy.
 Plus, consumers tend to come for tax-free shopping but end up purchasing other items that aren't included in the holiday and paying sales tax on those items, which can also help tax revenue.

-There’s no definitive proof either way if sales tax holidays boost the economy, so many states continue to offer them annually, figuring that if shoppers are going to spend money on big-ticket items or during busy seasons like back-to-school, losing on sales tax is a small risk to take to bring in more customers.
+There's no definitive proof either way if sales tax holidays boost the economy, so many states continue to offer them annually.
+They figure that if shoppers are going to spend money on big-ticket items or during busy seasons like back-to-school, losing on sales tax is a small risk to take to bring in more customers.
 For businesses, sales tax holidays are typically a win and can lead to bigger crowds and the chance to bring in new customers who will hopefully return to shop even after the tax promotion is over.

-2025 Sales Tax Holiday Schedule
+2026 Sales Tax Holiday Schedule

-Dozens of states will hold sales tax holidays in 2025 on various items.
+Dozens of states will hold sales tax holidays in 2026 on various items.
 Before shopping, be sure to check the details of what items are included, as most states limit sales tax exemptions on items priced over a certain amount.

 Retailers should also be aware of local dates and inclusions so they can plan accordingly, including scheduling more staff if necessary to match the influx in foot traffic.

-No state sales or use tax is due on certain items you may purchase to deal with severe weather (Act 2012-256, Rule 810-6-3-.66).
+Alabama February 20 - 22, 2026 Severe weather sales tax holiday: No state sales or use tax is due on certain items you may purchase to deal with severe weather (Act 2012-256, Rule 810-6-3-.66).
+See here for the counties and municipalities that have notified ALDOR of their decision to participate or not participate in the holiday.

-July 18 - 20, 2025Annual back-to-school holiday
+July 17 - 19, 2026 Annual back-to-school holiday

+Alaska Note Alaska doesn't have a state-wide sales tax.
 Local governments – which include boroughs, the Alaska equivalent of counties, and municipalities – may levy up a sales tax.

-October 1, 2024 - March 31, 2025Skagway borough physical retail sales tax holiday
+October 1, 2024 - March 31, 2026 Skagway borough physical retail sales tax holiday

 Does not apply to: